Skip to main content

 • <execution_type>: Enter the CID name provided to you by LiveRamp and specific to the mapping created.

-• <column to be resolved>: Enter the name of the column containing the CIDs to be resolved.
+• <column to be resolved>: Enter the name of the column containing the CIDs to be mapped.

 --FOR DEVICE OR CID RESOLUTION Update the parameters here for the metadata table